-Victims of physical and sexual violence are being failed by health care and criminal justice workers who do not recognise post-traumatic stress, according to the Royal College of Psychiatrists.
+Victims of physical and sexual violence are being failed by health care and criminal justice workers who do not recognize post-traumatic stress, according to the Royal College of Psychiatrists.

 The college says that victims of physical and sexual violence are at risk of developing mental health problems.

 “We treat whole people don’t we?” said Professor Jonathan Shepherd, director of the Cardiff University Violence and Society Research Group.
 “We’re not just supposed to treat someone with a stab wound or broken bone.”

 In his many years’ work as a surgeon, Shepherd has treated people injured by violence.

 “I’m convinced the mental health problems that are inflicted are often more serious and long lasting than their physical injuries,” he said.